theasta/grunt-assets-versioning/README.md

 #### options.tasks
 Type: `String` or `Boolean`
 Default value: `false`

-The task you want to run while versioning the output
+The task you want to run while versioning the output.

 #### options.skipExisting
 Type: `Boolean` or `Array`
-Default value: `true`
+Default value: `false`

 If true, will skip the task if the destination file already exists.
 If type Array, will skip the task if the destination file, once versioned, is listed in the array.